 Medications At School Guidelines

-California Education Code requires that any student taking medication during the school day requires a doctor’s written order along with parental written permission.
+California Education Code requires that any student taking medication during the school day must have a doctor’s written order along with parental written permission.
 (E.C.
-4923).
+49423).

 Please do not send your child to school with medication in their backpack to take on their own.